+Is Black Panther safe for kids?
 Should your kids see the newest Marvel super hero film?
-Check out this Black Panther Movie Review | Safe for Kids?, an honest parent review of the latest Marvel release.
+Check out this Black Panther Movie Review | Safe for Kids?, an honest parents guide and review of the latest Marvel release.
 No spoilers! #BlackPanther.
 May contain commissioned links.

-Black Panther Movie Review | Safe for Kids? #BlackPanther
+Black Panther Movie Review | Safe for Kids?

 I’m sure that you’ve been following the hype.
 Black Panther this.
 And Wakanda Forever that.
-It was hard to avoid all of the buzz and excitement that was following the first lead black Marvel super hero film.
+It was hard to avoid all of the buzz and excitement that was following the first lead Black Marvel super hero film.
 But does Black Panther live up to the hype?

 That casino scene?
 YES.
 The car chase that followed?
 YESSSSS!
 Explosions, fight scenes, CGI technological advances, Black Panther is exactly what you would expect for a super hero film.
 While some of the CGI Black Panther got a little distracting at times, the overall visuals were stunning, especially the color palette of the film.
 And 3D?
 Yep, I loved it.

 And more than just explosions, CG effects and film technology, can we give a visual applause to the design of Wakanda itself?
 The appeal of African culture through the brilliant colors, beautiful people, amazing costumes and a stunning display of natural landscapes brought so much to the visual look of the film.